AztecProtocol/aztec-connect/yarn-project/falafel/README.md

   maxFeeGasPrice: bigint;
   // A gas price multiplier to use when producing fee quotes, allowing for rollup provider 'markup'
   feeGasPriceMultiplier: number;
   // The number of significant figures to which fee quotes should be rounded up.
-Increases privacy by making fees adopt more discreet values
+Increases privacy by making fees adopt more discrete values
   feeRoundUpSignificantFigures: number;
   // The maximum base gas price that will be accepted when publishing rollups
   maxFeePerGas: bigint;